cowens87/night_writer/README.md

 ### Translatable Module
 Translatable contains all of the necessary methods which utilize the the alphabet to translate from English to Braille and vice versa.
 This module is utilized by both Braille Translator and English Translator.

+### CLI
+The command line interface works through the `night_writer.rb` and `night_reader.rb ` files.
+The files handle reading in the message, or translated files, respectfully, and writing the english or braille message into a new file.
+It also outputs a message to the screen.